archlinux/archinstall/README.md

 timedatectl set-time "YYYY-MM-DD HH:MM:SS"
 ```

 Or in motherboard settings directly !
-If you have internet and picked your timezone properly in the menu, NTP should handle this by default.
+If you have internet and picked your timezone properly in the menu, NTP handles this by default.

 ## How to dual boot with Windows